-Budget 2020: Sensex drops nearly 280 points as trade opens ahead of finance minister’s speech
+Budget 2020: Sensex, Nifty recover marginally as finance minister begins her speech

 The BSE Sensex plunged nearly 280 points to 40,444.48 as trade opened on Saturday ahead of the presentation of the Union Budget, PTI reported.
-The index recovered to 40,689.80 points, but was still down since Friday’s close, at 9.45 am.
+However, it recovered marginally to 40,753.43 at 11.33 am, just minutes after Finance Minister Nirmala Sitharaman began her Budget speech.

-The Nifty 50 dropped 81.45 points to 11,880.65 when trade opened, but was trading at 11,942.90 points at 9.45 am.
 The stock markets operate from Monday to Friday, but are open on a Saturday this time as Finance Minister Nirmala Sitharaman will present the Union Budget for 2020-’21 in Parliament.

 Also read: As economic slowdown confronts government, FM may seek to boost rural demand